Sword-of-Moonlight/docs-of-moonlight/source/docs/index.md

 ### Would You Like a Menu?
 If you're browsing this documentation on a portable computation device, you can locate the hamburger menu at the top of the screen and to the far left.
 Otherwise, you'll find a list of the compendiums content to your left at all times (*on supported displays*.)

+### Orange Guidance Soapstone
+If you would like to contribute to this documentation, you can by visiting our [GitHub](https://github.com/Sword-of-Moonlight/docs-of-moonlight) and making a pull request!

+The documentation on the website automatically updates any merged changes once an hour, so we're never far behind what's avaliable in the repository.

 ### Special Thanks
 - John Osborne: Without his localization, this documentation would not be possible.